-Gross margin for the Company's first quarter ended November 30, 2018, was 50%, compared to 54% during the same quarter of the prior year.
-The cost of sales consists primarily of materials and components, manufacturing labour, inventory write-off, warranty expenses, freight and shipping, and other selling costs.
-During the current quarter, Gatekeeper Systems USA Inc. provided installation, maintenance, and repair services which generated a gross profit of 55%.
+Gross margin for the three and six months ended February 28, 2019 were 42% and 45%, respectively as compared to 51% and 53% for the same prior year comparable periods.
+The cost of sales comprises primarily materials and components, manufacturing labour, inventory write-off, warranty expenses, freight and shipping, and other selling costs.
+During the current quarter, Gatekeeper Systems USA Inc. provided installation, maintenance, and repair services.
 Gross profit in the Company's core product sales business was negatively impacted by the implementation of US tariffs on products manufactured in China and imported into the USA.
 New operational strategies are being implemented to mitigate the impacts of the new tariffs.